-The Monopoly of Monocultures: Why Giant Corporation Farming is Wrong
+The Monopoly of Monocultures: The Sins of Giant Corporation Farming

 A Continuation of Vandana Shiva's The Stolen Harvest